kkredit/incident-response-procedure/README.md

 1. The responder documents the presence of the event and all proceeding steps taken.
 2. The responder determines that since nearly all legitimate traffic is being blocked, the event is severe enough to merit immediate action.
-3. Deployment of backup hardware and use of forensic equipment is not applicable in this case
+3. Deployment of backup hardware and use of forensic equipment is not applicable in this case.
 4. The responder first contacts the necessary security and IT staff needed to technically remediate the issue, and second contacts executives at the appropriate level to alert them of the business impact.
-5. The assembled incident response team follows the steps in 2.2.1.1 to configure the DNS server to stop floods a handle more traffic.
-Because it is coming from a single IP address, that address is blocked.
+5. The assembled incident response team follows the steps in 2.2.1.1 to configure the DNS server to stop floods and handle more traffic.
+Because it is coming from a single IP address, that address is ignored.
 6. The incident response team contacts the organization's ISP to block the IP address.
 Because the bandwidth is being consumed with UDP traffic, ignoring the traffic at the server will not the problem alone.